AndersonUfop/desafio-8-gostack-fundamentos-react-native/README.md

 ---

-Feito com 💜 by Rocketseat :wave: [Entre no meu Linkedin!](https://www.linkedin.com/in/anderson-fernandes-8b5a50135/)
+Feito com 💜 by Anderson :wave: [Entre no meu Linkedin!](https://www.linkedin.com/in/anderson-fernandes-8b5a50135/)